Yes, We Continue Wearing Masks—Here’s Why: Common Questions Answered

 Detailed Explanation:

-• In May 2023, the WHO announced that COVID-19 was no longer a “Public Health Emergency of International Concern,” which shifted the global response level.
-However, the WHO has repeatedly cautioned not to speak of COVID-19 in the past tense.
+- In May 2023, the WHO announced that COVID-19 was no longer a “Public Health Emergency of International Concern,” which characterizes the initial phase of a pandemic.
+However, the WHO has never ended the pandemic, and has repeatedly cautioned not to speak of COVID-19 in the past tense.

-• Deciding whether to wear a well-fitted mask indoors is about limiting the spread of a virus that hasn’t vanished.
-Just because the emergency has passed doesn’t mean the risk is gone.
+- Deciding whether to wear a well-fitted respirator mask (N95/FFP2 or better) indoors is about limiting the spread of a virus that hasn’t vanished.
+Just because the “emergency phase” has passed doesn’t mean the risk is gone.

 Short Answer: Because preventing transmission matters for everyone, not just people in vulnerable groups.